CassandraMaldonado/agentic_market_intelligence/README.md

 The platform tales public market signals such as product pages, press releases, customer reviews, competitor claims, and pricing data.
 It then uses a multi-agent workflow to answer strategic business questions like:

-> Which competitor products are gaining traction, what claims are they making, how is customer sentiment shifting, and what should we do next?
+> Which competitor products are gaining traction, what claims are they making, how is customer sentiment shifting and what should we do next?

 ---